Cray-HPE/docs-csm/upgrade/scripts/sls/expert_mode.md

 * SLS input file: This is a file extract of SLS to be upgraded.
-* Bifurcated CAN path for non-administrator traffic: Selection of CAN or CHN, depending on whether user traffic (users running jobs, not administrators) will access the system over the management network CAN or the highspeed network (CHN).
+* Bifurcated CAN path for non-administrator traffic: Selection of CAN or CHN, depending on whether user traffic (users running jobs, not administrators) will access the system over the management network CAN or thehigh-speednetwork (CHN).

 An example of this would be: